nofusscomputing/centurion_erp_ui/docs/projects/centurion_erp/user_interface/metadata.md

     - To generate the action url(s) by appending the action to the url.
 Available UI actions are: `add` and `edit`

-    - As the default `return_url` if the `return_url` key is not provided.
+    - As the default `return_url`, if the `return_url` key is not provided.

     This URL is mandatory and **must** be provided on ALL views.

 - `return_url`

-    This URL if provided, is the URL used as the cancel or back url for a UI view.
+    This URL if provided, is the URL used as the cancel url for a UI view.
 This key is optional and if it's not supplied, the `self` URL is to be used.